stevedonovan/gentle-intro/src/2-structs-enums-lifetimes.md

 Recall the informal definition of an iterator; it is an struct with a `next` method which may return `Some`-thing or `None`.
 In the process, the iterator itself gets modified, it keeps the state for the iteration (like next index and so forth.)
-The data that is being iterated over doesn't change usually, (But see `std::vec::Vec::drain` for an interesting iterator that does modify its data.)
+The data that is being iterated over doesn't change usually, (But see `Vec::drain` for an interesting iterator that does modify its data.)

 And here is the formal definition: the [Iterator trait](https://doc.rust-lang.org/std/iter/trait.Iterator.html).